 - conanfile The current recipe object.
 Always use self. - generator Allow defining the CMake generator.
-In most cases it doesn't need to be passed, as it will get the value from the configuration tools.cmake. cmaketoolchain:generator, or it will automatically deduce the generator from the settings - src_folder Value for conanfile.folders.source, change it if your source code (and CMakeLists.txt) is in a subfolder. - build_folder Specify the name of the "base" build folder.
+In most cases it doesn't need to be passed, as it will get the value from the configuration tools.cmake. cmaketoolchain:generator, or it will automatically deduce the generator from the settings cmake_layout is affected by these [conf] variables:

+- src_folder Value for conanfile.folders.source, change it if your source code (and CMakeLists.txt) is in a subfolder. - build_folder Specify the name of the "base" build folder.
 The default is "build", but if that folder name is used by the project, a different one can be defined